—Use this field to limit your search to one of the following clinical study types:

 - Patient Registries: A type of Observational Study that collects uniform data prospectively for a population defined by a particular disorder/disease, condition, or exposure and that serves a predetermined scientific, clinical, or policy purpose.

-- Expanded Access Studies: A process regulated by the Food and Drug Administration (FDA) that allows manufacturers to provide investigational new drugs to patients with serious diseases or conditions who cannot participate in a clinical trial.
-For more information on Expanded Access programs, visit the FDA Web site.
+- Expanded Access: A process regulated by the Food and Drug Administration (FDA) that allows manufacturers to provide investigational new drugs to patients with serious diseases or conditions who cannot participate in a clinical trial.
+For more information on expanded access, visit the Expanded Access: Information for Patient page on the FDA Web site.